sinch/ios-proximity-tutorial/readme.md

 As you can see, we’ve made two additions.
 We’ve set this class as the Data source and the delegate for our table view.
 Now we can move over and start modifying the .m counterpart.

 We need to implement two delegate methods to feed data to the view controller.
-First we can implement numberOfRowsInSection.
-For this we simply need to return the number of rows we will need in the table view, which will be determined by the number of friends we’ve got.
+First, we can implement numberOfRowsInSection.
+For this, we simply need to return the number of rows we will need in the table view, which will be determined by the number of friends we’ve got.

 ```objective-c